AdityaKodez/AdityaKodez/README.md

 ### 👨‍💻 About Me

-- 🎓 I'm currently pursuing my studies in [Your Major] at [Your University].
+- 🎓 I'm currently pursuing my studies in 10th Grade
-- 🌱 I’m exploring the realms of [Your Interests, e.g., Web Development, Data Science].
+- 🌱 I’m exploring the realms of Web development.
-- 💬 Ask me about anything related to [Your Expertise Areas].
-- 📫 How to reach me: [Your Email Address].
+- 📫 How to reach me:ak.cllases@gmail.com.
-- ⚡ Fun fact: [A quirky or interesting fact about you].

 ---